Webhooks – A Conceptual Deep Dive

 Ably provides cloud infrastructure and APIs to help developers simplify complex realtime engineering.
 We make it easy to power and scale realtime features in apps, or distribute data streams to third-party developers as realtime APIs.

-A fundamental part of our platform is providing ready-built third-party integrations and data processing pipelines, many using webhooks through our Reactor Integrations service.
+A fundamental part of our platform is providing ready-built third-party integrations and data processing pipelines, many using webhooks through our Integrations service.
 This provides the flexibility to use the services and compute you’re already working with while Ably handles the complexity and scale of doing so.
-Queue and consume high volumes of realtime messages in bulk, transform or filter messages by executing functions on them, or pass messages on to other systems for onward processing.
+Queue and consume high volumes of realtime messages in bulk, transform or filter messages by executing functions on them, pass messages on to other systems for onward processing or have 3rd parties publishing messages into Ably at scale.

 We’ve solved many of the issues of deploying webhooks at scale including ordering, rate limiting, and much more.